 How you can stop them from happening.

-Like a biological virus mutates – as technology advances, so does the complexity of phishing and identity theft schemes.
+Like a biological virus mutates – as technology advances so do the complexity of phishing and identity theft schemes.
 With major services adopting cloud technologies and storing private data online, anyone is vulnerable to hacking.

 To make matters worse, hackers continue to come up with some pretty creative ways to profit from stolen information.